hartonen/plotMI/README.md

 ## 4. Output description

 By default plotMI will output two files: an image that contains the MI plot and a gzipped tab-delimited text-file that contains the corresponding MI matrix.
 Optionally, one can set the flag `--save_distribution yes`, which will then output the estimated probabilities and MI contributions for each k-mer and position pair.
-Note that depending on the length of the model, this is a large file (>1GB) An example of ten first liens of this file:
+Note that depending on the length of the model, this is a large file (>1GB) An example of ten first lines of this file:

 ```
 #i      j       a       b       MI_ij(a,b)      P_ij(a,b)       P_i(a)  P_j(b)